Your super isn’t automatically included in your will, unless you've given certain instructions to your super fund first.

 Paying super death benefits as a lump sum

-Lump-sum super benefits paid upon your death to tax dependants directly, or via your legal personal representative, are not taxed, whereas super benefits paid to non-tax dependants may be3.
+Lump-sum super death benefits paid to tax dependants directly, or via your personal legal representative, are not taxed, whereas super benefits paid to non-tax dependants may be.

 For non-tax dependants, tax will only be payable on any taxable component of the lump-sum super benefit, which may include both a taxed and/or untaxed element.

 The taxed element is subject to a maximum tax rate of 15% plus the Medicare levy.
-The untaxed element is subject to a maximum tax rate of 30% plus the Medicare levy4.
+The untaxed element is subject to a maximum tax rate of 30% plus the Medicare levy.

 Paying super death benefits as an income stream

-Where the death benefit is paid in the form of an income stream, the tax treatment depends on the age of the deceased and/or the age of the beneficiary, as well as the underlying tax components of the income stream.
+Where the death benefit is paid in the form of an income stream, the tax treatment depends on the age you pass-away and/or the age of the beneficiary, as well as the underlying tax components of the income stream.

-If super is paid from a taxed superannuation fund (and you or the recipient are aged 60 or over at the time of your death) it’ll be paid tax free5.
+If super is paid from a taxed super (and you or the recipient are aged 60 or over at the time of your passing) it’ll likely be paid tax-free.

-If you’re both under age 60 at the time of your death, the taxable portion of income stream payments will be counted as assessable income for your beneficiary, but they’ll be entitled to a tax offset equal to 15% of this amount.
-When they turn 60, the income stream will become tax free6.
+If you’re both under age 60 at the time of your passing, the taxable portion of income stream payments will be counted as assessable income for your beneficiary, but they’ll be entitled to a tax offset equal to 15% of this amount.
+When your beneficiary turns 60, the income stream will become tax free.

 Other things worth noting

-Children over the age of 25 (other than those with a permanent disability) cannot receive super death benefits as an income stream.
-And, if they do receive a death benefit pension from an earlier age, they’ll typically need to cash it as a lump sum by the time they turn 257.
+Children over the age of 25 (other than those with a permanent disability) can’t receive super death benefits as an income stream.
+If they do receive a death benefit pension from an earlier age, they’ll typically need to cash it as a lump sum by the time they turn 25.